memfault/interrupt/_drafts/best-of-binutils.md

 ### stabs, COFF, XCOFF

-While rather infrequent, if you are working with legacy compilers or custom compilers (such as those shipped with some DSPs), you may see binary / debug information emitted in alternative formats such as stabs, COFF, or XCOFF.
+While rather infrequent, if you are working with custom compilers (such as those shipped with some DSPs), you may see binary / debug information emitted in alternative formats such as stabs, COFF, or XCOFF.
 These are all legacy formats that have largely been superseded by ELF + DWARF.
-I view it as a red-flag in the evaluation process if a vendors compiler emits information in these formats because a lot of binary inspection tools these days have largely deprecated support for these formats.
-This makes it hard to debug issues on these chips and workaround issues.
+I view it as a red-flag in the evaluation process if a vendors compiler emits information in these formats.
+At this point, a lot of binary inspection tools have deprecated support for these formats.
+This makes it harder to debug and workaround issues on chips using these formats.

 ## Examples